The Whole Book in 5 Minutes

 "Of course it is!"

 "What?
-But isn't engineering, or technology, being blamed for many of the ills that plague us today?
+But isn't engineering, or technology in general, being blamed for many of the ills that plague us today?
 Everything from environmental pollution to social media to the possibility of an AI apocalypse?"

 "Yes, that's true.
 So we can't just say 'engineering'.
 We have to qualify it carefully."